GTM Welcomes Families of Apex Social Group!

 Florida Rules

 Workers’ Compensation: In Florida, household employers are not required to have workers’ compensation insurance.
-However, we strongly recommend obtaining a policy.
-Please contact GTM for a price quote.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

-Paid Leave Laws: Currently, Florida doesn't have a paid leave law that applies to household employers.
+Paid Leave Laws: Currently, no paid leave law in Florida applies to household employers.

 Georgia Rules